 Lloyd's slowly evolved into a more formal society, and in 1774 the 'Subscribers to Lloyd's' occupied new premises at the Royal Exchange in Cornhill.
 Sadly, the building was destroyed by fire in 1838 and Lloyd's moved to South Sea House before returning to the rebuilt Royal Exchange in 1844.

-The internationally-renowned Lloyd’s building was designed by the architect Richard Rogers and took eight years to build.
-33,510 cubic meters of concrete, 30,000 square metres of stainless steel cladding and 12,000 square metres of glass were used during the construction.
+The internationally renowned Lloyd’s building was designed by the architect Richard Rogers and took eight years to build.
+It was opened by Her Majesty The Queen in 1986.
+33,510 cubic meters of concrete, 30,000 square metres of stainless-steel cladding and 12,000 square metres of glass were used during the construction.